 How is My Pension Calculated?

 LAPP is a defined benefit pension plan.
-Your pension is based on a formula that looks at your salary and your years of service, and not how much you have paid into the Plan.
-The longer you are contributing to the Plan and the higher your salary gets, the larger your pension will be.
+Your pension is based on a formula that looks at your salary and your years of service, and not how much you've paid into the Plan.
+The longer you're contributing to the Plan, and the higher your salary gets, the larger your pension will be.

 A quick way to calculate your pension is to use one of the estimator tools provided by LAPP: